reflectoring/reflectoring.github.io/content/blog/2023/2023-05-07-organize-code-in-nodejs.md

 For larger codebases with multiple features or domains, we should organize the code by features rather than by roles as explained in the next section.

 ## Separation of Concerns by Features for Organizing Code
 Some Node.js applications could also be composed of multiple features or domains.
-For example an ecommerce application could have features: `orders`, `account`, `inventory`, `warehouse`, etc. Each feature will have a set of APIs which we will build by using a distinct set of `controllers` and `routes`.
+For example, an e-commerce application could have features: `orders`, `account`, `inventory`, `warehouse`, etc. Each feature will have a set of APIs which we will build by using a distinct set of `controllers` and `routes`.

 For these applications, we should organize the code by features to make it more readable.